 Known as Bob Hope Airport until it was rebranded in 2016, the Hollywood Burbank Airport is a favorite among locals due to its proximity to Downtown Los Angeles and many of the major Hollywood studios.
 However only a handful of airlines fly in and out of BUR.
 These include Delta, JetBlue, Southwest, and American Airlines.
 A little over 5 million passengers passed through BUR in 2018.
 This makes it one of the least busy major airports in the region.
 Depending on your city of origin, Hollywood Burbank airport is an excellent option if you’re trying to avoid the crowds at LAX.

 The single terminal has been renovated and expanded several times in the last ten years to accommodate additional travelers.
 This new space retains the style of the original terminal and provides more gates and dining options than before.
 There main attraction of flying into BUR is its proximity to central Los Angeles.
 Nearby attractions include the Hollywood Walk of Fame, Griffith Park, and the Hollywood Bowl.

 Hollywood Burbank Airport offers free Wi-Fi and pet relief areas for passengers.
 This is a major plus if you’re traveling with pets.
 Parking is limited, but 3 economy lots, one covered lot, and valet parking services are available outside the main terminal.

 Looking for LAX car rental?

 Spend more time on the road and less time waiting at the airport.
 Book ahead of time with Value Rental Car.
-Services include free pickup and drop-off at LAX or within 7 miles of our locations in Inglewood and Pasadena.
+Services include free pickup and drop-off within 7 miles of our locations in Inglewood and Pasadena.
 We also offer rental cars for drivers under 21 and cash customers.
 Save money and time on your next LAX car rental with Value Rental Car.